 Treatment for bulimia at Eating Recovery Center involves a thoughtful fusion of medical, psychiatric, therapeutic and dietary interventions.
 A first priority of bulimia treatment is medical and psychiatric stabilization.

-Our leadership team at ERC are among the most noted and respected experts in the field of bulimia treatment.
+The leadership team at our eating disorder treatment center are among the most noted and respected experts in the field of bulimia treatment.
 Based on ground-breaking, evidence-based research, our therapeutic interventions are proven to address the eating disorder and help our patients achieve lasting recovery.

 Medical Treatment for bulimia